elidaian/sudoku/doc/wsgi.rst

     maintain it as secure as possible.

 The DB will never store your password in plaintext.
 It will be hashed using the `SHA-512
-<https://en.wikipedia.org/wiki/SHA-2>`_ algorithm.
-In the future, the password will also be salted.
+<https://en.wikipedia.org/wiki/SHA-2>`_ algorithm, and 16 bytes of salt will be added to the password.